apache/flink/flink-end-to-end-tests/test-scripts/docker-hadoop-secure-cluster/README.md

 ### Unable to obtain Kerberos password

 #### Error
-docker-compose up fails for the first time with the error
+docker compose up fails for the first time with the error

 ```
 Login failure for nn/hadoop.docker.com@EXAMPLE.COM from keytab /etc/security/keytabs/nn.service.keytab: javax.security.auth.login.LoginException: Unable to obtain password from user